-- 1. Complete all general education requirements as established for the degree desired. - 2.
+- Complete all general education requirements as established for the degree desired. - 2.
 Complete graduation requirements as established for the degree desired. - 3.
 Complete at least 64 hours, of which no more than two are physical activity courses.
 At least 25% of the total hours for the degree must be completed at SBU. - 4.
 Earn an average of two grade points (2.00) for each credit hour's work attempted, including a two grade point average (2.00) in all work taken at SBU. - 5.
 File online an Intent to Graduate card on or before the date listed in the calendar prior to the proposed date of graduation. - 6.
-Participate in December or May commencement unless absence is approved by the Provost prior to the ceremony.
-The reason for not participating in commencement must be explained in writing to the Provost who will determine if the reason is valid and whether to grant or to deny permission to be excused from commencement. - 7.
-Students completing graduation requirements in January may participate in the December commencement if they have no more than 6 hours to complete and upon approval by the college dean.
+Participate in December or May commencement.
+Students who cannot participate should inform the Office of the Provost (graduation@sbuniv.edu). - 7.
 Students completing graduation requirements in the summer may participate in the May commencement if they have no more than 12 hours to complete (6 hours in June and 6 hours in July) and upon approval by the college dean.
 These students need to receive permission to walk early by submitting the Request to Walk Early form to their college dean.
 Student diplomas will be dated in the completion semester.